sirineb/Scala-tutorial/README.md

 * implicit parameters: considering a function that has the keyword “implicit” placed before its arguments.
 When such a function is called without initiating its arguments, the uninitiated arguments will be replaced with implicit variables declared in the class or in companion objects where the function was declared.
 * implicit conversions: a function X with one argument of type A, and a implicit function Y with one argument of type B and returns a value of type A. X could be called with an argument of type B. B will be transformed into type A using the function Y. The same principle goes for classes and their constructors.

+### Tail recursion
+If the last action in a recursive function is a call to the function itself, the recursive function is a tail recursion.
+A simple recursion allocates as many memory units as the recursions.
+However, Scala detects tail recursion and allocates one memory unit.
+The function is annotated with @tailrec.
+The code won’t compile if the function defined is not a tail recursion to start with.

+### « map » Vs. « flatmap »
+map returns a collection of the same size as the input collection. flatMap is a combination between map and flatten: it allows returning a collection larger or smaller that the input collection elle permet de retourner une collection plus ou moins large que la collection d’entrée.

+### Creating an interface in scala
+Scala doesn’t have interfaces, however traits could replace them.
+Traits have functions signatures only.